 Many popular foods owe their roasted umami flavor to the Maillard Reaction.
 Many popular foods undergo this culinary phenomenon during cooking.
 Here's a small list of the taste we owe to this chemical reaction.

 - Coffee Roasting

 - The dark brown crusts of bagels, pretzels, and toast

 - Black garlic

 - Golden brown color of french fries

-The Maillard reaction is the principle behind the browning of meat when it is seared as a prelude to braising it.
-This process creates a thick, dark-brown crust on the surface of the meat that enhances its appearance and flavor, and can only be created by high-temperature, dry-heat cooking techniques.
+The Maillard reaction is the principle behind the browning of meat when it is seared as a prelude to braizing it.
+This process creates a thick, dark-brown crust on the surface of the meat that enhances its appearance and flavor, and can only be produced by high-temperature, dry-heat cooking techniques.

 One of the prerequisites for obtaining a dark brown crust on your meat is ensuring that it is dry before putting it in the pan.
 If it's too wet, the moisture will cook off, forming steam, which interferes with the browning process and tends to produce a gray exterior rather than brown.
 You'll want to make sure that you get your pan very hot before adding the meat.

 Doctor Louis Camille Maillard